DETAILED ACTION

 Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the controller increases the heating amount of the heater, in at least a period that the defrosting heater is not operated” in view of the teachings of Kato to remove frost and ice particles.

-Regarding claim 10, the combined teachings teach the invention as described above but fail to explicitly teach “wherein the controller increases the heating amount of the heater, in at least a period when the defrosting process is performed”.
+Regarding claim 10, the combined teachings teach the invention as described above but fail to explicitly teach “wherein the controller increases the heating amount of the heater, in at least another period when the defrosting process is performed”.

-However, Kato teaches wherein a controller (control board 2 Fig. 1 corresponds to the controller of Ohashi) increases a heating amount of a heater (Fig. 4 where the output of heater pipe 18 which corresponds to the heater of Ohashi is increased to be set at 100% during the first defrosting operation), in at least a period (the entirety of the first defrosting operation Fig. 4) when the defrosting process is performed (Fig. 4) as an initial setup during the 48 hours defrosting cycle (paragraph [0009]).
+However, Kato teaches wherein a controller (control board 2 Fig. 1 corresponds to the controller of Ohashi) increases a heating amount of a heater (Fig. 4 where the output of heater pipe 18 which corresponds to the heater of Ohashi is increased to be set at 100% during the first defrosting operation), in at least another period (the entirety of the first defrosting operation Fig. 4) when the defrosting process is performed (Fig. 4) as an initial setup during the 48 hours defrosting cycle (paragraph [0009]).

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the controller increases the heating amount of the heater, in at least a period when the defrosting process is performed” in view of the teachings of Kato as an initial setup during the 48 hours defrosting cycle.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “wherein the controller increases the heating amount of the heater, in at least another period when the defrosting process is performed” in view of the teachings of Kato as an initial setup during the 48 hours defrosting cycle.

 Claims 13-14 and 20-21 are rejected under 35 U.S.C.
 103 as being unpatentable over Ohashi and Sasagawa as applied to claim 9 above, and further in view of Son et al. (US 20130014536 A1, herein after referred to as Son).